March 30, 2025 -

 • Welcome Bags to new members

-• Cookie trays during shiva to members who have lost a loved ones
+• Cookie boxes during shiva to members who have lost a loved one

 • Hamantaschen to our oldest members on Purim

 Could you make phone calls?
 Members who are 80 or older, and members who have been married for 50 years or longer, receive calls with birthday or anniversary wishes.
-Volunteers typically make 4 or 5 calls each month.
+Volunteers typically make about five calls each month.
 Volunteers may also be asked to make calls for occasional special projects.

 Could you write notes?
 Our Correspondence Committee volunteers handwrite a note to temple members who have lost a loved one, are recovering from illness, or are celebrating a happy occasion.
-Each volunteer writes approximately two notes per month and is given a suggested message for each note.
+Each volunteer usually writes one note per month and is given a suggested message for each note.

 Do you like to bake?
-Volunteers of all ages gather to bake dozens of cookies that are arranged into cookie trays.
-The trays are delivered during shiva to congregants who have lost a loved one.
+Volunteers of all ages gather to bake dozens of cookies that are arranged into cookie boxes.
+These boxes are delivered during shiva to congregants who have lost a loved one.

 Would you like to make a difference in the larger community?
 Mishkan Or volunteers give hands-on help to organizations in Greater Cleveland such as: